PRO2022-Heig/heigvd-pro-01/documentation/project management/cahier_des_charges.md

 * If needed, features can be shifted to the next iteration.
 The third iteration is kept for this usage, otherwise it will be used to add extra features.
 * An intermediate presentation will take place on the first iteration's end.

-#### 1. First working version (5Weeks -> Date:  13/4/2022)
+#### 1. First working version (5 weeks -> Date:  13/4/2022)
 ##### User features
 * User can sign up and sign in into the application using login/password
 * User can sign up and sign in into the application using OAuth
 * User can update their profiles
   * Add/remove their allergies/ethics (e.g. Vegan)
   * Add/remove preferences (likes and dislikes)
-* Users can find a meal and a receipt based on their profiles and the following filters
+* Users can find a meal and a recipes based on their profiles and the following filters
   * Recipe contains specific ingredients
   * Recipe cooking-time under a specified value.
   * Type of meal (Asiatic, Italian, Mexican, ...)
 * Users can shuffle the search result
-* User can add its own receipts (available for anyone)
+* [TODO-REVIEW] User can add its own recipes (available for anyone)
-* User can mark receipts.
+* User can mark recipes.

 ##### Additional features
 * Definition of the entity model